-Calcium is a mineral that gives strength to your bones.
+Calcium is a mineral that helps build strong bones.
 Calcium is also necessary for many of your body’s functions, such as blood clotting and nerve and muscle function.
 During the teenage years (particularly ages 11–15), your daughter’s bones are developing quickly and are storing calcium so that her skeleton will be strong later in life.
 Nearly half of all bone is formed during these years.
 It’s important that your daughter gets plenty of calcium in her diet, because if the rest of the body doesn’t get the calcium it needs, it takes calcium from the only source that it has: the bones.
 This can lead to brittle bones later in life and broken bones at any time.
-Unfortunately, only 12% of teen girls actually get enough calcium in their diet.
+Unfortunately, most teen girls actually do not get enough calcium in their diet.

 What is osteoporosis?

 Osteoporosis is a bone disease that causes bones to become fragile and more likely to break.
 It develops slowly and is usually caused by a combination of genetics and too little calcium in the diet.
 Osteoporosis can also lead to shortened height because of collapsing spinal bones and can cause a hunched back.

 How do I know if my daughter is at risk?

 Several factors can put a young person at risk for developing osteoporosis.

 - Having a family history of osteoporosis

 - Not getting enough calcium in your diet

 Children and teenagers between the ages of 9 and 18 should aim for 1,300 milligrams per day, which is about 4 servings of high-calcium food or drinks.
 Each 8-ounce glass of milk (whether 1%, 2%, or whole) and each cup of yogurt has about 300 milligrams of calcium.
 Adults 19 to 50 years of age should aim for 1,000 milligrams per day.